Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Experiments

-\item \textit{Negative-Hard}: Taken from validation segments of the same object where the object is not visible.
-This tests methods’s overfitting to the background associated with the personalized object.
+\item \textit{Negative (Hard)}: Images taken from video segments of the personalized object \textbf{where the object is not visible}.
+This tests method's overfitting to the background associated with the personalized object in the reference views.

-\item \textit{Negative-Other}: Sourced from validation segments of other personalized objects.
-Measures method's robustness to intra-instance and the general dataset bias.
+\item \textit{Negative (Other)}: Images sourced from video segments of other personalized objects.
+This set measures method's robustness to intra-instance and the general dataset bias.

-\item \textit{Negative-Fake}: AI-generated images (via GPT) that mimic the personalized object under varied perspectives and environments.
-These samples are used to assess the method’s robustness against high visual similarity combined with a distribution shift.
+\item \textit{Negative (Fake)}: AI-generated images (via GPT-4o) that mimic the personalized object in different perspectives and environments while making sure the specific characteristics of the fake object are different from the real personalized object.
+These samples are used to assess the robustness of the methods against high visual similarity combined with a distribution shift.